 That is because more and more evidence is coming forward that "gratitude leads to benefits for both mental health and interpersonal relationships" (Fox, Glenn R et al, 2015).
 There was actually a study done where people experiencing gratitude were placed under an MRI machine and their hypothalamus lit up!
 The hypothalamus is the part of your brain that influences sleep, eating and stress.
 This impacts daily behaviors that can contribute to your health and wellness.
-Practicing gratitude can be the simplest, most effective thing you can do to shift your focus on the positive, instead of the negative, and your body will actually follow suite!
+Practicing gratitude can be the simplest, most effective thing you can do to shift your focus on the positive, instead of the negative, and your body will actually follow suit!

 Practicing gratitude has a place in your daily routine.

-It is an important component in the Holistic health and wellness model as it impacts your emotional well being, your relationships and social circle, and your sense of security.
+It is an important component in the Holistic Health and wellness model as it impacts your emotional well being, your relationships and social circle, and your sense of security.

 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.” —Albert Einstein

-A while back I discovered gratitude journals and my goal is to *try* and make a point to write in it everyday.
+A while back I discovered gratitude journals and my goal is to *try* and make a point to write in it every day.
 But you don't even need some fancy journal- all it takes is five quiet minutes and a pen and paper.